-Dropbox is implementing two-factor authentication and creating a webpage so users can track logins after attackers used stolen passwords to access user accounts, including
+Dropbox is implementing two-factor authentication and creating a webpage so users can track logins after attackers used stolen passwords to access user accounts, including one used by the Web-based storage service's employees.

 I don't think authentication and how many factors you have is a key deterrent to most types of attacks I worry about against data in the cloud.